 This practice is one of several found in the guided gratitude journal I just published called Give Thanks: A Journal for Sharing Gratitude.

-I have my friend Melanie to thank for this incredible idea for a gratitude practice couples can do together (that also makes a great anniversary gift.)
+I have my friend Melanie to thank for this incredible idea for a gratitude practice couples can do together (that also makes a great Valentine's Day or anniversary gift.)

 Melanie did this practice years ago at the very beginning stages of her relationship, and when she finished, gave it to her husband Tom as a one-year anniversary gift.